IoT Security: Could Careless Talk Cost Livelihoods?

 And looking ahead, how do enterprises investing heavily in NPD and IoT strategies simplify their security planning?
 An important opportunity is coming with the growing use of software-defined wide area networks (SD-WAN) to put control layers over companies’ different networks and components.

 This advance will bring benefits like IT teams better controlling WANs from a central point, clearer pictures of network issues and intelligent routing of traffic across networks.
 SD-WAN could enable companies to re-architect legacy networks and potentially gain greater insights into business applications and potential threats to them as the backdrop to long-term IoT development.

 Companies excited by IoT’s real-time capabilities need to ensure that their security is ‘next-generation’ too.
 While investing in IoT innovations, enterprises need to enlist external analytics and security expertise to mitigate risks and realise their exciting commercial opportunity.

-Marc Sollars is VP of Business Development at Teneo, a specialist integrator of next-generation technology.
+Marc Sollars is VP of Business Development at Teneo, an expert Managed Service Provider.
 He is chief evangelist and plays a key role in identifying technologies that are early to market and can be integrated into the company’s services portfolio.
 Sollars is on Twitter at @MarcatTeneo.